 There are some further considerations:

-1. The model assumes that the stg_dms__products model has no duplicated data.
-This allows us to use union all instead of union which will result in more efficient query execution in Trino.
+- The model assumes that the stg_dms__products table contains no duplicate data.
+This allows us to use UNION ALL instead of UNION, resulting in more efficient query execution in Trino.

-2. We can make the MERGE statement more efficient and read less data from the target table by including incremental_predicates in our model config.
-A common strategy is to only read data for the last 7 days from the target table.
+- We can make the MERGE statement more efficient and read less data from the target table by including incremental_predicates in our model config.
+A common strategy is to read only the last 7 days of data from the target table.

-For deletes, they can be handled in 2 ways which we will discuss next.
+Deletions can be handled in 2 ways, which we will discuss next.

-dbt recommends following a soft delete approach where no data is actually deleted from a model.
+Now it’s time for the soft deletes. dbt recommends a soft-delete approach, where no data is actually deleted from a model.
 This is implemented by somehow marking the rows that should be considered deleted.

-The CDC data produced by Amazon DMS has an operation type in the op field associated with each change operation.
+The CDC data produced by Amazon DMS includes an operation type in the op field for each change operation.
 Using this field, we can identify insert, update, and delete operations.

 -- depends_on: {{ ref('stg_dms__products') }}